 Pregnancy & Postpartum Corrective Exercise Specialist certification (Core Exercise Solutions)

 Pregnancy massage is helpful to address aches and pains, reduce discomfort and promote relaxation.
 Specific areas can be targeted, or it can be a full-body protocol to help you relax, rebalance and unwind.
-My pregnancy massage sessions address areas of pain and achiness, educate on good movement strategies and stress-reduction, promote mindfulness-based behaviour and encourage self-efficacy and self-belief.

 The changing weight of the body in pregnancy causes the brain to perceive the body differently.
 This can lead to pregnancy adaptations whereby new movement strategies are created, impacting movement and alignment.
 Massage can address altered muscle length that results from these new strategies.

 Changes occur throughout the trimesters.
 As the uterus expands, the centre of gravity moves the body forward, placing more weight on the forefoot and stiffness in the ankle joint to prevent falling.
 Pelvic and hip positions change with uterine expansion, the pelvis rotates forward (into anterior pelvic tilt) and the hips rotate outward (into external rotation) giving us that 'duck' waddle gait.
 As the baby grows, there is less space in the ribcage area, displacing the diaphragm and leading to increased ribcage width to allow for normal lung capacity.
 Extra weight on the front of the body, from increased breast size and the expanding uterus, can contribute to a rounded midback and increased extension of the spine.
 These altered body positions can contribute to general achiness, and massage to these areas is helpful to soothe and reduce these sensations.